Israel–United States relations: Technology

-Current issues
+Current affairs

 United States aid

 Since the 1970s, Israel has been one of the top recipients of United States foreign aid.
 In the past, a portion was dedicated to economic assistance, but all economic aid to Israel ended in 2007 due to Israel's growing economy.
-Currently, Israel receives $3 billion annually in US assistance through Foreign Military Financing (FMF).
-Seventy-four percent of these funds must be spent on the acquisition of US defense equipment, services, and training.
+Currently, Israel receives $3 billion annually in U.S. assistance through Foreign Military Financing (FMF).
+Seventy-four percent of these funds must be spent on the acquisition of U.S. defense equipment, services, and training.
 Thus, "United States military aid to Israel is seen by many as a subsidy for U.S. industries", according to Kenneth M. Pollack.

-FMF is intended to promote US national security by contributing to global stability, strengthening military support for democratically elected governments and containing transnational threats, including terrorism and trafficking of weapons.
-According to the United States Department of State, these grants enable US allies to improve their defense capabilities and foster closer military relationships between the US and recipient nations.
-Meanwhile, Republican Kentucky Senator Rand Paul has stated, in regards to US foreign military financing to Israel, that "aid hampers Israel's ability to make its own decisions as it sees fit".
+FMF is intended to promote U.S. national security by contributing to global stability, strengthening military support for democratically elected governments and containing transnational threats, including terrorism and trafficking of weapons.
+According to the United States Department of State, these grants enable U.S. allies to improve their defense capabilities and foster closer military relationships between the U.S. and recipient nations.
+Meanwhile, U.S. Senator Rand Paul (R-KY) has stated, in regards to U.S. foreign military financing to Israel, that "aid hampers Israel's ability to make its own decisions as it sees fit".

 In 1998, Israeli, congressional, and Administration officials agreed to reduce US$1.2 billion in Economic Support Funds (ESF) to zero over ten years, while increasing FMF from $1.8 billion to $2.4 billion.
 Separate from the scheduled cuts, there was an extra $200 million in anti-terror assistance, $1.2 billion to implement the Wye agreement, and the supplemental appropriations bill assisted for another $1 billion in FMF for the 2003 fiscal year.
 For the 2005 fiscal year, Israel received $2.202 billion in FMF, $357 million in ESF, and migration settlement assistance of $50 million.
 For 2006, the Administration has requested $240 million in ESF and $2.28 billion in FMF.
 H.R.
 3057, passed in the House on June 28, 2005, and in the Senate on July 20, approved these amounts.
 House and Senate measures also supported $40 million for the settlement of immigrants from the former Soviet Union and plans to bring the remaining Ethiopian Jews to Israel.